rschoene/scorep_substrates_dynamic_filtering/README.md

 # Dynamic Filtering Plugin for Score-P

-This plugin filters instrumentation calls from an binary instrumented with Score-P. Filtered calls are overwritten with `NOP`s to minimize overhead.
+This plugin filters instrumentation calls from a binary instrumented with Score-P. Filtered calls are overwritten with `NOP`s to minimize overhead.

 This work is part of my bachelor's thesis.
 Results will be made available as soon as they're ready.